Frank Pease: Sergei Eisenstein campaign

 Shortly after his attacks on the Milestone film, Pease turned his attention to Sergei Eisenstein, the Russian Jewish filmmaker best known for "Ten Days that Shook the World" and "Battleship Potemkin."
 He was popular among the American left and cinephiles for his epic storytelling and affection for the masses.
 Paramount Studios invited Eisenstein to make pictures, and gave him a $100,000 contract and wide latitude to pursue film projects.
 Pease, however, began a letter-writing campaign to Jesse Lasky, vice-president of Paramount, and to Bud Schullberg, general manager of West Coast Productions at Paramount.
 Pease argued that Eisenstein was a communist propagandist.
 He also wrote a 24-page pamphlet, "Eisenstein: Messenger from Hell," that labeled Eisenstein as a "sadistic Jew steeped in Bolshevik atrocities."
 Eisenstein's filmmaking would undermine American values, Pease alleged.

-Schulberg and other studio bosses were sensitive to anti-Semitic attacks, but they were more concerned with accusations of being un-American.
+Schulberg and other studio bosses were sensitive to antisemitic attacks, but they were more concerned with accusations of being un-American.
 Pease continued his attacks in letters, public statements and his self-published literature.
 Paramount remained resistant to the allegations, but artistic differences with Eisenstein, including adaptations of films that Paramount believed were not commercially viable, proved Eisenstein's undoing.
 Paramount terminated Eisenstein's contract in November 1931.

 Whether Pease had any influence in getting Eisenstein fired from Paramount is debatable.
-He had no organized following and was often dismissed as a crank, but he also knew how to rattle studio bosses who were more concerned with accusations of being un-American than his anti-Semitic attacks.
+He had no organized following and was often dismissed as a crank, but he also knew how to rattle studio bosses who were more concerned with accusations of being un-American than his antisemitic attacks.
 A combination of Eisenstein's cinematic vision, which clashed with Paramount's, and the negative publicity led to the director's departure.